Fake apologies and the power of sincerity. Moral values in action

 • restores trust.

-• prevents possible deterioration of relations.
+• prevents possible deterioration of relationships.

-And there are so many other benefits...
+And there are many other advantages...

 What is the potential outcome of an apology?

-However, there are positives:
+However, there are positive aspects:

 What do you need to apologize for?